ojasks/Learning-Typescript/myReadme.md

 you dont have int or float in js tyoe script is automsyicslly smsrt it can infer that u are trying to put a number in it

+when ts doesnt know what kind of value is going to come up in future it puts it as any.

+any basically turns off the type checking noImpilcitAny - use this xcompiler flag to flag any implicit use of 'any'